dienerlab/website/content/guide/general.md

 More formal mentorship experiences can also be arranged.
 Undergraduate or high school students often may out asking for formal internships with our group.
 You are welcome to mentor an intern (depending on your workload) and design projects for them.
 Internships can take many forms.
 The only requirement is that they must present their projects at least once at lab meeting.

-The **main communication platform for the lab is our Slack** followed by E-mail as a backup.
+The **main communication platform for the lab is our Discord** followed by E-mail as a backup.
 Please be responsive there within the core working hours.
 Everybody is allowed to post messages outside of working hours but no expectations should be made to have those answered immediately.

 ### Working with collaborators